-In this course, participants explore the theories, models, and strategies for teaching and learning the components of the language arts program for elementary school.
-Participants are provided opportunities to acquire knowledge and to apply strategies for teaching reading, writing, listening, speaking, viewing, and visual representing.
-Assessment in language arts is also examined.
+This course explores theories, models, and strategies for teaching and learning language arts in the elementary school.
+Participants explore and apply strategies for teaching reading, writing, listening, and speaking.
+Technology and assessment in language arts is also examined.

 Listening and Speaking in the Classroom

 - Analyze the use of oral language as a learning tool.

 - Apply strategies on using speech and listening as a learning tool in the classroom.

 - Identify methods used to adapt effective listening techniques.

 - Differentiate among aesthetic, efferent, and critical listening.

 Assessing Language Arts